- What time does the subway start and end?

 - My bus is late, is it cancelled?

 - Delays can happen during bad weather conditions or because of construction or traffic congestion.
 TTC currently offers customers the opportunity to subscribe and register with My TTC-eAlerts.
-My TTC e-Alerts are real-time email notices that keep you informed of all major subway and RT service disruptions.
+My TTC e-Alerts are real-time email notices that keep you informed of all major service disruptions.
 In addition, you can also follow us on Twitter at twitter.com/TTCnotices .

 - Where can I learn more about Wheel-Trans?